kurko/ember-json-api/README.md

 This is a [JSON API](http://jsonapi.org) adapter for [Ember Data](http://github.com/emberjs/data) 1.0 beta 19, that extends the built-in REST adapter.
 Please note that Ember Data and JSON API are both works in progress, use with caution.

-**Important:** this is under heavy development.
-For the latest stable release, check the latest tag.

-This follows the JSON API v1.0 release.
+This supports JSON API v1.0.

 ### Specification coverage